msssm/project_template/README.md

 ## The Model

 (Define dependent and independent variables you want to study.
 Say how you want to measure them.)
+(Why is your model a good abtraction of the problem you want to study?)
+(Are you capturing all the relevant aspects of the problem?)

 ## Fundamental Questions